Worksheet: Blackbody Radiation and Photon Energy

 Assuming that all the radiation that the heater emits is absorbed by the body, how much time is required for the body’s temperature to increase?

 Lasers can be used as surgical instruments to vaporize flesh by heating it.
 A carbon dioxide laser used in surgery emits infrared radiation with a wavelength of 10.6 μm.
-In 1.00 ms, this laser raised the temperature of 1.00 cm3 of flesh to and evaporated it.
+In 1.00 ms, this laser raised the temperature of 1.00 cm3 of flesh from to .
 Flesh has a latent heat of vaporization of 2,256 kJ/kg.
 Considering the human flesh as water, the specific heat is and the density is 997 kg/m3.

 How many photons were required to vaporize the flesh?

 What was the minimum power output during the flash?